Continuing Education at UConn’s School of Social Work

 - For CECs, full attendance is required; CECs are not prorated

-- Certificates of completion will be issued at the end of the program to those who attended all 6 days
+- Certificates of completion will be issued at the end of the program to those who completed all program hours

 Campaign School for Social Workers

 The Nancy A. Humphreys Institute for Political Social Work offers an intensive, research-based, training program annually that prepares social workers to work effectively in leadership positions in political settings across all levels of service.
 The Campaign School teaches social workers to increase their political participation and power in the communities they serve so public policy reflects our profession’s values and commitment to social justice.